ashwillwink/getprice/README.md

 # getprice
-Get the price of an item from a website
+Get the price of an item from a website.